SejalAloria/Competitive-Programming-Challenges/README.md

 # Competitive-Programming-Challenges
-I am dooing these challenges during my 100daysoflearning.
+I am doing these challenges during my 100daysoflearning.
 These challenges are offered by https://thewireuschallenge.com/.